 If ever you are concerned that you may be in danger of hurting yourself and are not able to stay safe, please do not hesitate to go the nearest emergency room or call 911 for help.

-You can also contact The National Suicide Prevention Lifeline at 800-273-TALK (8255), which has trained crisis workers available 24/7 who will talk with you about your feelings and work with you to develop a plan for staying safe.
+You can also contact The 988 Mental Health and Suicide Crisis Line, which has trained and compassionate crisis workers available 24/7 to talk with you about your feelings and work with you to develop a plan for staying safe.

 If communicating via text is a more comfortable approach, NAMI maintains a partnership with the Crisis Text Line, available 24/7 in the United States.
 You can reach the Crisis Text Line by texting NAMI to 741741 and a trained crisis worker will respond within minutes.
 The Crisis Text Line is a free, confidential service that is available 24/7 in the United States.